Welcome to the Hockey Speed Training guide. This is the complete guide to hockey speed and learning how to skate faster on the ice.

 You can think about speed like a bunch of different puzzle pieces that have to be organized and placed together in the correct manner in order to properly create and train hockey speed development.

-Conditioning is an important part of speed development, but speed training is also different than conditioning.
-One produces absolute speed, another determines your ability to repeat those efforts.
+Conditioning is an important part of speed development, but speed training is different than conditioning.
+One produces the speed at which you move whereas the other determines your ability to maintain that speed for a longer duration of time.
 Physiologically, these are two very different things.

 Mobility is an important part of speed development, but speed training is also different than mobility.
 One will allow you to have the proper movement mechanics for optimal speed, whereas the other will determine your actual speed potential once those mechanics are down.